+UNITED STATES v.
 FRUEHAUF ET AL.

-Supreme Court of United States.
+Supreme Court of the United States

 Louis Nizer argued the cause for appellees.
-With him on the briefs were Charles Seligson, Cyrus R. Vance, *147 Mortimer A. Sullivan, Albert C. Bickford, Charles S. Burdell, Donald McL.
-Davidson, James D. Walsh, Albert I. Schmalholz and Melvin Lloyd Robbins.
+With him on the briefs were Charles Seligson, Cyrus R. Vance,

 MR. JUSTICE FRANKFURTER delivered the opinion of the Court.

-"[O]n the basis of the disclosure by the Court of what the Court understands to be a judicial admission by the government," the court then asked, again, whether appellees wished to be heard on a motion to dismiss.
-At this point, government counsel interposed "to communicate one thought to the Court that may not have been communicated by my brief."
+“[O]n the basis of the disclosure by the Court of what the Court understands to be a judicial admission by the government,” the court then asked, again, whether appellees wished to be heard on a motion to dismiss.
+At this point, government counsel interposed “to communiсate one thought to the Court that may not have been communicated by my brief.”
 He stated:

-"Despite the fact that there is the repeated use of the word `loan' in the government's advance outline before the Court, caused by the fact that the government's case in large part is as asserted by these defendants as the trial will reflect as it proceeds, nevertheless the government's position on the loan, and I hope to make this clear as the trial progresses, is actually twofold.
+“Despite the fact that there is the repeated use of the word ‘loan’ in the government‘s advance outline before the Court, caused by the fact that the government‘s case in large part is as asserted by these defendants as the trial will reflect as it proceeds, nevertheless the government‘s position on the loan, and I hope to make this clear as the trial progresses, is actually twofold.

 “A loan, if your Honor please, is something that relates to a state of mind between the person who is receiving the money and the person who is giving the money, and again the repayment which actually occurred in this case is only one aspect of whether or not the transfer of funds between one party or from one party to another is actually a loan.

-"Now, to be quite specific, I will simply say that the position that the government takes is that the *152 government has called this a loan, and in reiterating the facts as we know them from the defendants, the defendants having repeatedly used the word `loan,' we say that this is not necessarily so, because in fact any loan when it is made, to prove the fact that it was a loan, goes through certain stages, and is accompanied by certain attributes and here those items were not present in this case."
+government has called this a loan, and in reiterating the facts as we know them from the defendants, the defendants having repeatedly used the word ‘loan,’ we say that this is not necessarily so, because in fact any loan when it is made, to prove the fact that it was a loan, goes through certain stages, and is accompanied by certain attributes and here those items were not present in this case.”

-After adverting to the size of the "loan," the fact that no collateral was given, and the facts that the "loan" could not be processed through financial institutions, that no interest was paid between the corporations although the transaction purported to require its payment, and that Beck did not in fact pay the 4% interest due under the terms of his note to Brown, government counsel concluded: "That is our first position.
-And the second position is that even if this is a loan as a matter of law it is still encompassed within the statute."
+After adverting to the size of the “loan,” the fact that no collatеral was given, and the facts that the “loan” could not be processed through financial institutions, that no interest was paid between the corporations although the transaction purported to require its payment, and that Beck did not in fact pay the 4% interest due under the terms of his note to Brown, government counsel concluded: “That is our first position.
+And the second position is that even if this is a loan as a matter of law it is still encompassed within the statute.”
 The district judge replied:

 “I do not think that anything you said detracts from the argument that you made in your memorandum, that you are going to prove that this was a loan, and on that basis I intend to entertain an application with respect to the dismissal of the indictment.”